New hire onboarding

 Create a project to use as your onboarding template.
-Name the project “[Name] HR Onboarding Template.”
-For every new employee, you will make a copy of this project and update the project name with their name.
+Name the project “[Name] HR Onboarding Template."
+For every new employee, you will make a duplicate of this project and update the project name with their name.

 Organize the project by adding sections such as “Benefits,” “401k,” “IT,” “Reference.”

 Add tasks to each section like “Register for benefits,” “Enroll in our 401k plan,” “Connect company printers to your computer.”
 Provide clear instructions in the task description, attach any necessary files, and use @mentions to reference other tasks or projects.
 Assign tasks such as “Order computer” to someone in the right department.

 Save your project as a template.
 Click the project header dropdown and select Save as a Template.
 That way, anytime a new hire starts, you can just copy the template.
 As new hires have onboarding feedback, you can update the template to make sure everyone has the best onboarding experience possible.